 - Cancellations made between 7 days and 48 hours prior to the commencement of the lesson will incur a 20% cancellation fee.

-- Cancellations made within 48 hours of the commencement of the lesson will incur a 100% cancellation fee.
+- Cancellations including requests to reschedule lessons made within 48 hours of the commencement of the lesson will incur a 100% cancellation fee

 Do I need to book my lessons in advance?

 To avoid disappointment, it is best to book your lessons in advance.

 Where do we arrange our lift pass and rental equipment?